 Then there are the choices you have when you finally decide to go electric.
 If you live in the city, you might decide that you don’t want a car at all.
 Instead, it makes more sense to check out electric scooters like the new Elektroroller.
 These mopeds are fast to charge, easy to operate and incredibly eco-friendly.
+You'll certainly be able to avoid the even the best police radar detector with them.
 Or, maybe what you’re looking for is something even smaller.
 You can get an electric bike that’s as agile as your typical bicycle, but no peddling is ever required.
 Then there’s the massive variety of cars from the little city speedsters to the supercars.
 That’s right, we bet you didn’t realize you could get an electric supercar.
 But you can, Tesla introduced one to the market last year, and we’re sure it’s the first of many.

 Hybrids Ain’t All They Cracked Up To Be

 It’s important to realize that when we talk about electric vehicles, we’re no longer thinking about hybrids.
 Hybrids weren’t the dream solution everyone thought they would be.
 Arguably, they’ve just brought more issues with reports revealing that the energy costs to make them are quite substantial.
 That’s why people are again turning their sights towards fully electric automobiles for the future, and the future is bright.